prasadhonrao/devcamper/docs/spec.md

 ### 1.5 Purpose

-DevCamper is a web-based platform designed to help users, professionals, and career changers find, compare, and review coding bootcamps worldwide.
+DevCamper is a web-based platform designed to help users, professionals, and career changers find, and review coding bootcamps worldwide.

 This platform serves three key user groups:

-- **General Users** searching for the best coding bootcamps for their career goals.
+- **General Users** searching for the best coding bootcamps for their career goals but can only read reviews; they cannot write them.
 - **Bootcamp Publishers** showcasing their programs and attracting students.
 - **Administrators** ensuring the quality and integrity of listings and reviews.
+Admin can have all the access same as Bootcamp Publishers but Admin can't write the review.
+Admin able to accept or reject the bootcamps (perform maker checker action).

 DevCamper simplifies bootcamp discovery by offering:

 - **Comprehensive Directory** – A wide range of bootcamps across various technologies and locations.
-- **Search & Filtering Features** – Location, cost, tech stack, and career services.
+- **Search & Filtering Features** –  Location, cost, tech stack.
-- **Detailed Bootcamp Listings** – Tuition, duration, technologies, and job placement details.
+- **Detailed Bootcamp Listings** – Tuition, duration, technologies.
 - **User Reviews & Ratings** – Verified feedback to ensure credibility.
-- **User Dashboard** – Personalized experience with saved bootcamps and reviews.
 - **Publisher Dashboard** – Manage listings, reviews, and engagement.
 - **Admin Dashboard** – Moderation, analytics, and user management.